By Rev. Dr. Kenji Akahoshi, Resident Minister

 that has been received from others, we appreciate life with gratitude and joy.

-through his teachings and examples, that ordinary beings, without the intellect, discipline, and
+his teachings and examples, that ordinary beings, without the intellect, discipline, and talents of

-talents of monks and scholars can enjoy the truths of the Buddha’s Teachings.
-It might be said
+monks and scholars can enjoy the truths of the Buddha’s Teachings.
+It might be said that “being

-that “being ordinary” is a basis of being a Shin Buddhist.
-In contrast, much of our lives are focused
+ordinary” is a basis of being a Shin Buddhist.
+In contrast, much of our lives are focused on being

-on being special.
+special.
 The present culture of our young people emphasizes the glamor of celebrity.
-It
+It is

 of us mature adults have realized that there are many other worthwhile values to consider.
 We